pierredarrieutort/fitext/README.md

 <h1 align="center">fitext</h1>

 Fitext is a module which adapts the textual elements so that they are always contained in their parents without ever exceeding whatever the parent height and width.
-This [lightweight](#performance-tips) library using no-one dependency. **You can find a playable demo [here](https://pierredarrieutort.github.io/fitext/).**
-___
+This [lightweight](#performance-tips) library doesn't use any dependency. **[Play with the demo](https://pierredarrieutort.github.io/fitext/) to see what it's like!**

 <div align="center">
     <img src="./src/img/fitext_logo.jpg" alt="Logo fitext">